MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 ![Code Suggestion](../img/posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK/suggestion.png)

 > Caveat: a Terraform Azure Kubernetes Cluster typically can be provisioned using a `servicePrincipal` or `identity`.
-They are mutually exclusive and one of them has to be defined, using the current `KubernetesClusterConfig` only the `servicePrincipal` property is mandatory and thus `identity` can not be used`
+They are mutually exclusive and one of them has to be defined, using the current `KubernetesClusterConfig` only the `servicePrincipal` property is mandatory and thus `identity` can not be used`.
+I am concluding that there is not a 1:1 mapping of the available Terraform modules to the CDK currently - this a drawback and, I suppose, will be fixed in a later version of the CDK.

 ### Leverage Environment Variables